The sound alone of racking your shotgun’s slide should send intruders running, but what if it doesn’t…

 - 10 feet away to simulate average defensive gun use distance

-- Addition of clothing (you can see on the left side there are 4 layers for a “worst case”)
+- Addition of clothing (you can see on the left side there are four layers for a “worst case”)

 - 12-18 inches of penetration (ideal to actually hit vital organs and some leeway for bigger people or in case the intruder has limbs in front of their torso)

-However, there’s not as much good data for shotgun loads so we will have to make due with what we’ve got.
+However, there’s not as much good data for shotgun loads so we will have to make do with what we’ve got.

 Review of Shotgun Loads